G-Core/gcore-videoplayer-js/packages/player/docs/api/player.qualitylevel.md

 </td><td>

-Width of the video, pixels.
+Width of the video frame, pixels.

 </td></tr>